1. How many residents do you match and what do you look for in applicants?

-We are primarily an unopposed residency program, which allows our residents to experience first-hand education and training in the broad scope of Family Medicine.
+We are primarily an unopposed residency program at TMC Lakewood, which allows our residents to experience first-hand education and training in the broad scope of Family Medicine.
 We work in consultation with residents from other specialties on the inpatient service and along-side them in some clinics and the Emergency Room.
-We work with Pediatric residents during our one-month inpatient pediatrics rotation at Children’s Mercy Hospital.
-Our Inpatient Medicine team also includes psychiatry interns and residents from our Podiatric Surgery program.
+We work with Pediatric residents during pediatrics rotations at Children’s Mercy Hospital.
+Our Inpatient Medicine team at Lakewood includes psychiatry interns and residents from our Podiatric Surgery program.

 5. Why might this program not be a good fit for me?

-This is a program designed for people who want to experience some independence in their care of patients.
-If you are looking for a program where someone is always double and triple checking you, then we probably are not right for you.
-While we always have faculty or a senior resident around to ask questions and help us manage patients, this is definitely a place where we take responsibility for patient care with a focus on acquired autonomy as experience and competency grows.
+This is a program designed for residents who want to experience some independence in their care of patients and embrace ownership for their patient panel.
+While we always have faculty and/or a senior resident available to ask questions and help us manage patients, this is definitely a place where we take responsibility for patient care with a focus on acquired autonomy as experience and competency grows.
 We have an expectation for embracing full spectrum Family Medicine training.

 6. What procedures will I learn during residency?

 7. What is the inpatient medicine experience like?

-The census is often in the mid 20s and occasionally increases into the mid 30s.
-Each member of the team has a completely different schedule based on PGY level and each of those is templated for simplicity.
+The combined census is often 30-35 patients with each team usually having 15-20 pts.
+Each member of the team has a different schedule based on PGY level and each of those is templated for simplicity.
 First year residents spend one week on nights in one block and 2 weeks of nights in the other 2 blocks of Inpatient Medicine.
-The daily schedule is generally from 6am to 4:30pm.
+The daily schedule is generally from 6am to 6pm.